bexoft/finalmq/README.md

-Inside the constructor you can register a lambda for peer events to receive events like, peer entity connected or peer entity disconnected.
+Inside the constructor you can register a lambda for peer events to receive events like, "peer entity connected" or "peer entity disconnected".
+The "peer entity connected" event is triggered when a remote entity connects to our server remote entity.
+The "peer entity disconnected" is triggers when a remote entity disconnects from our remote entity.
+Here, you can see when remote entities are coming and going.

+With RemoteEntity::getAllPeers() you can always get a list of all connected peers (remote entities).

 Also inside the constructor, you can register lambdas for all requests you want to handle inside the entity.
 In this example there is the request handler for HelloRequest registered.
 The request  handler processes the request, prepares the reply and sends the reply.